 Seebox develops this valuable resource.
-And because technology companies already realize the value and scarcity of technology workers, a company can sponsor Seeboxes to a school, or sponsor learners to take classes at one of our Franchises, investing in future engineers.
+And because technology companies already realize the value and scarcity of technology workers, a company can sponsor Seeboxes for a school, investing in future engineers.
 And lastly, Seebox is ultimately a sophisticated professional test- and measurement instrument.
 It was designed to be used by professional electronic engineers on their desks every day, so the experience accumulated while using the Seebox will be useful to the student for the rest of his or her career.

 Interested in Seebox Classes?
 See here

 Seebox has the following functionality specifically for Classes: